Madhya Pradesh: Other

 Gwalior has been globally recognised by the UNESCO as the City of Music of India.
-This is considered as a remarkable and significant milestone putting Madhya Pradesh as music tourism hub worldwide.

 Media

 Dainik Bhaskar, Dainik Jagran, The Indian Observer, Nava Bharat, Deshbandhu, Nai Duniya, Rajasthan Patrika, Raj Express and Dainik Dabang Dunia are the leading Hindi newspapers.
 Other local newspapers are published in the cities.
 In English Times of India, Hindustan Times, The Hitavada, Central Chronicle and Free Press have editions from Bhopal with The Hitavada also being in Jabalpur.
 A Sindhi daily, i.e., Challenge (Now also in Hindi) is published from Bhopal is the only Sindhi newspaper in state.

 Government and politics

 Madhya Pradesh has a 230-seat state legislative assembly.
 The state also sends 40 members to the Parliament of India: 29 are elected to the Lok Sabha (Lower House) and 11 to the Rajya Sabha (Upper House).
 The constitutional head of the state is the Governor, appointed by the President of India.
 The executive powers lie with the Chief Minister, who is the elected leader of the state legislature.
 The current governor is Mangubhai C. Patel, and the current chief minister is Mohan Yadav of the Bharatiya Janata Party (BJP).

 The political scenario of Madhya pradesh can be defines as below:

 Post-Independence (1950s–1970s): The Indian National Congress (INC) held power for a significant period, with leaders like Ravishankar Shukla and Kailash Nath Katju as Chief Ministers.
 However, parties like Bharatiya Jana Sangh (BJS) – the precursor to BJP – started gaining ground in the 1960s.

 Shifting Tides (1980s–1990s): This era saw a rise in regional parties and national alternatives.
 Janata Party (JP), Janata Dal (JD), and Bahujan Samaj Party (BSP) challenged the INC's dominance for a while.

 Bi-polar Politics (2000s–present): Since the early 2000s, a two-party system has emerged.
 BJP and INC have become the main contenders, with occasional forays by smaller parties.

 The dominant political parties in the state are the Bharatiya Janata Party (BJP) and the Indian National Congress (INC).